You know building your brand is a crucial step to crafting your dream business. This workbook is designed with you in mind to simplify those steps.

 By imagining the worst-case scenario, we run the experience through our bodies and minds as if it were actually happening.
 So we start responding as though the feared event is taking place – which can lead to unnecessary stress.
 The more anxious we are, the fewer cognitive resources we have to make good decisions in the moment.

 We all have different coping strategies when we feel anxious and stressed.
 We may stay busy to distract us from our worries.
-We may blame others and take it out on someone else, that way we shift our focus on others instead of focusing on the problem at hand.
+Sometimes we blame others or take it out on someone else, that way we shift our focus on others instead of focusing on the problem at hand.

 We may binge on food, drinking, shopping, exercising, or a movie marathon in an attempt to drown out our worries and anxiety.
 We may try to bury our feelings through denial, procrastination and avoidance.
 Finally, we may brood over our worries even though worrying doesn’t change anything about the problem.